<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 Related: How to Keep Up with State Regulations

-A regulation is a binding rule issued by a federal or state agency to implement the specifics of a law.
-Agencies such as the Federal Reserve, the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC), and the Consumer Financial Protection Bureau (CFPB) take the broad concepts in a bill (the proposal) and define the details of how it will be carried out and enforced through regulations.
-For example, Regulation Z implements and enforces the Truth in Lending Act (TILA), while Regulation B does the same for the Equal Credit Opportunity Act (ECOA).
+A regulation is a binding directive issued by a federal or state agency to implement the specifics of a law.
+Agencies such as the Federal Reserve, the Office of the Comptroller of the Currency, the Federal Deposit Insurance Corporation (FDIC), and the Consumer Financial Protection Bureau (CFPB) take the broad concepts in a law and define how it will be carried out and enforced.
+Regulation Z implements and enforces the Truth in Lending Act (TILA), for example, while Regulation B does the same for the Equal Credit Opportunity Act

 What is guidance?